Laz people in Georgia: Abkhazia

+Today, the Laz people in Abkhazia have largely assimilated into Abkhaz society.
+Today, except for some members of the older generation who still speak Laz and feel Laz, the Laz people in the region are culturally and linguistically separate.

 Mingrelia

 In Samegrelo and Zemo Svaneti region there are some Laz families in Anaklia village of Zugdidi Municipality and few in Poti city, where they highly assimilated with local Mingrelians.